darkerjedi98/runelitemultilauncher/README FOR CUSTOM LAUNCHER BY DARKERJEDI.txt

-Place the .py file in the RuneLite Directory default username is:
+Place the .py file and the text file firsttext.txt in the RuneLite Directory default username is:

 admin